blvns/x-elm/README.md

 Make sure you have a GPU and CUDA visible for this step.

+If you run into a missing cudnn/driver error, you may need to install `cuda-toolkit` before Megatron: `conda install nvidia::cuda-toolkit`.

 ```bash
 git clone --branch fairseq_v2 https://github.com/ngoyal2707/Megatron-LM.git
 cd Megatron-LM